zimeon/iiif-ld-demo/iiif_status.md

 # IIIF Status

-Last updated: 2016-11-21
+Last updated: 2016-11-27

-**Warning - if the date above if not recent then the information on this page is almost certainly out-of-date.
+**Warning - if the date above is not recent then the information on this page is almost certainly out-of-date.
 IIIF is evolving rapidly... check the [IIIF website](http://iiif.io/)!***

   * Started in 2012 (about 20 people involved in early discussions)
   * [IIIF Discuss](https://groups.google.com/forum/#!forum/iiif-discuss) general email discussion list (578 members, 2016-11-21)